jess-lam/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+In relational databases, data is stored in tabular format grouped into rows and columns.
+A collection of rows is a table and each row represents a single record in the table and is made up of columns.

+SQL (structured query language) is the standard language used to manage databases and the data inside them.
+It is a language to interact with databases.

 - [ ] Why do tables need a `primary key`?

+Tables need primary keys to identify each entry in the database uniquely.

 - [ ] What is the name given to a table column that references the primary key on another table.

+It is a foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need another table that connects to the other two or more tables using foreign keys.

 ## Minimum Viable Product